COLUMBIA, SC (WIS) - It’s days like Friday that Brittney Kennedy doesn’t take a moment spent with her daughter Araina for granted.

 When Araina was able to come home she had feeding and breathing tubes.
 She also needed help from a ventilator.
 A few months later, Medicaid reduced the hours of private-duty nursing services they were covering.
 It dropped from 74 to 20 hours a week.

 They began their appeal process having no real clue how to make sure Araina would get the help she needs.
 “If we’re not fully aware of these deadlines and these extra steps.
 Who lacks the benefit, the child.”

 This is where the University of South Carolina’s Carolina Health Advocacy Medicolegal Partnership (CHAMPS) Clinic comes in.
 The clinic is made up of a team of graduate students and faculty from USC’s School of Law.
 They work with low-income clients to understand the medical system.

-They also work closely with medical professionals and the Medical University of South Carolina students.
+They also work closely with medical professionals and the University of South Carolina School of Medicine students.
 Keeping them in the loop on the legal side of health care.